1099-R News, January 2014

 Same-Sex Partner Health Benefits – Change in Tax Reporting

-Prior to 2011, the Division has reported the imputed income attributable to same-sex partner health benefits on an IRS Form 1099-R. We have been advised, based on the manner in which these benefits are funded and recent statements by the IRS, that the most appropriate means of reporting this imputed income is on IRS Form W-2.
-Therefore, effective with the 2012 calendar year, we will be issuing a W-2 to report the amounts of imputed income attributable to your same-sex partner health benefits in addition to an IRS Form 1099-R to report your retirement benefits.
+Prior to 2011, the Division has reported the imputed income attributable to same-sex partner health benefits on Form 1099-R. The Division has been advised, based on the manner in which these benefits are funded and recent statements by the IRS, that the most appropriate means of reporting this imputed income is on Form W-2.
+Therefore, effective with the 2011 calendar year, the Division began issuing a Form W-2 to report the amounts of imputed income attributable to your same-sex partner health benefits in addition to Form 1099-R to report your retirement benefits.

 - Taxable amount: The amount that the Division of Retirement and Benefits reports to the IRS as your taxable benefit.
 If this box is blank, please read the explanation of box 2b.